Specialist Behaviour Supports

 When a person’s behaviours are impacting on their ability to participate in activities they want or need to do, or are causing harm to themselves or others, they are called 'Behaviours of Concern'.

-Finding the reason and teaching new skills so that the person does not need to use behaviours of concern is called Positive Behaviour Support.
-By decreasing the behaviours of concern, Positive Behaviour Support increases the person’s quality of life.
+Finding the reason for and teaching new skills so that the person does not need to use behaviours of concern is called Positive Behaviour Support.
+Positive Behaviour Support looks to decrease behaviours of concern and increase the person’s quality of life.

-Autism Queensland’s Behaviour Support Service consists of a functional behaviour assessment, recommendations of proactive and reactive strategies, including any assessment of restrictive practices, the training of staff and carers in how to implement the plan.
+AQ’s Behaviour Support Service consists of a functional behaviour assessment; recommendations of preventative, proactive and reactive strategies, including any assessment of restrictive practices; and the training of staff and carers in how to implement the behaviour support strategies.

-Following is a breakdown of a basic package* to develop or review a Positive Behaviour Support Plan conducted by an NDIS registered Behaviour Support Practitioner.
+The following is a breakdown of the steps required to develop or review a Positive Behaviour Support Plan conducted by a NDIS registered Behaviour Support Practitioner.